spatialos/online-services/docs/quickstart.md

 # Quickstart

 This is our Quickstart guide.
 We'll get you up and running as quickly as we can.
-We're going to deploy the Gateway and PlayFab Auth services as an example, but you should be able to extend these instructions to any other included services.
+We're going to deploy the Gateway and PlayFab Auth services as an example, but you should be able to extend these instructions to any other included services (such as the Deployment Pool & Analytics Pipeline).

 ## Prerequisites